xenforo-ltd/docs/docs/controller-basics.md

 }
 ```

-Exception replies only accept a single argument, and actually that argument must be some other form of Reply object, such as an <a href="#error-reply">Error reply</a>.
+Exception replies only accept a single argument, and actually that argument must be some other form of Reply object, such as an [Error reply](#error-reply).
 This particular example throws an exception, and the entire controller code at that point will stop, and a standard error will be displayed.

 Note that exception replies must be "thrown" using `throw` rather than being "returned" with `return`.